AtlasOfLivingAustralia/atlas-index/search-service/README.md

 - There is different encoding for "nameFormat" due to changes in the external dependendency `StringEscapeUtils`.
 Tested this HTML4 encoding and browsers display the difference in browser decoding.
 - "infoSourceURL" will now be empty when the collectory record is private. e.g. dr2699, dr2700.
 - "classification" may contain new values, or have the same values under a different key.
-TODO: what does ala-bie-hub do with this?
     - bie-index will display only one `<rank>` or `<rank>Guid` when there are duplicates.
     - search-service will append a numerical suffix.
 E.g. "informal", "informal1", "informal2".
 - "imageIdentifier" may differ.
 The total count is similar.
 The mechanism to extract images from biocache-service has